microsoft/fabric-event-streams/README.md

 This folder contains templates for defining Eventstream items in the API body, allowing users to create and manage Eventstream items within a Fabric workspace through the Fabric REST API.

-### Features Samples
+### Use Case

-This folder focus on specific features of Microsoft Fabric, demonstrating how to leverage them in your projects.
+This folder contains end to end examples of sending data to an eventstream.